Root Game Review

 Don’t let its adorably bucolic exterior fool you.
 Root, like nature itself, is red in tooth and claw.

 An absolutely brutal game of conquest and insurgency, wrapped in truly exquisite woodland fantasy art, dripping with strategic depth.
+We consider this game to be a must play game.

 Designer: Cole Wehrle